 (inter)national media representatives and help them with any questions or problems they may have.

 Course Marshals are responsible for monitoring the race course and making sure that no spectators enter the restricted areas, in cooperation with the police and the road safety authority.
 Races will require up to 700 Course Marshals.
-Requirements for Course Marshals: you are at least 18 years old, in possession of a valid driving licence class B, good German skills.
+Requirements for Course Marshals: you are at least 18 years old, in possession of a valid driving licence class A, B, C1 or C, good German skills.

 Volunteers working in Doping Control should be reliable and discrete.
 They will wait for athletes at the finish and accompany them from the finish line to the doping control station.
 Volunteers working in this area need plenty of patience – providing the samples required is not always a quick and simple process.